inrupt/docs-pod-browser/source/faq.rst

 What do the Resource permissions mean?
 ======================================

-PodBrowser allows you to share Containers and Resources within your Pod with other Solid users.
-But what do the available permissions allow the other Solid users to do?
+You can share your Pod's Containers and Resources with other Solid users.
+To share, you grant to the other users specific permission(s) for the Containers and Resources.
-The table below describes the permissions which can be conbined together:
+The following table describes the permissions; these permissions can be combined:

 .. list-table::
   :header-rows: 1